William Stratford Dugdale

 William Stratford Dugdale DL (1 April 1800 – 15 September 1871) was a British Tory (and later Conservative Party) politician.

 Early life

 He was the only son of Dugdale Stratford Dugdale of Merevale Hall, Warwickshire and his wife, the Hon.
 Charlotte Curzon, daughter of Assheton Curzon, 1st Viscount Curzon.
 His father was a Member of Parliament (MP) for Warwickshire.

 William was educated at Westminster School and at Christ Church, Oxford.
-He married Harriet Ella Portman in 1827, and the couple had 10 children.
+He married Harriet Ella Portman, daughter of Edward Portman in 1827, and the couple had 10 children.

 Member of Parliament

 Dugdale entered the unreformed House of Commons at the 1830 general election as an MP for the borough of Shaftesbury in Dorset.
 He did not contest that seat at the 1831 general election, when he was returned unopposed for the rotten borough of Bramber in Sussex.

 Bramber was disenfranchised by the Reform Act 1832, and at the 1832 general election he was returned as a member for North Warwickshire.
 He held that seat until he retired from Parliament at the 1847 election.